AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/proof-error-body-is-not-a-valid-xml.md

 ---
-title: "Workfront Proof API: "Body is not a valid XML" error"
+title: "Workfront Proof API: Body is not a valid XML error"
 description: "A call to the Workfront Proof API returns an error."
 hidefromtoc: yes
 ---